 Meet the Animals

-Humans consume some amazing animals.
-Fishes have great memories.
-Chickens think about their future.
-Pigs can play video games.
-And cows love to jump and play in the sunshine.
+Humans consume some amazing animals: fishes have great memories; chickens think about their future; pigs can play video games; and cows love to jump and play in the sunshine.
 The evidence is clear: the animals we eat are capable of thinking, feeling, and suffering just like cats, dogs, and humans.
-Check out the interactive graphics below to explore interesting facts about some of the animals most commonly used for food.
-Of course, we’re only scratching the surface of what makes these animals unique, sentient, and deserving of their own rights to life and freedom.
+Meet the animals below and follow the links to read more… we’re only scratching the surface of what makes these animals unique, sentient, and deserving of their own freedom.

 Fishes